Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Theoretical Analysis of Implicit Under-Parameterization

 \subsection{Analysis with Deep Linear Networks under Gradient Descent}

-While Section~\ref{sec:self_distill} demonstrates rank collapse will occur in a kernel-regression model of Q-learning, it does not illustrate \textit{when} the rank collapse occurs.
-To better specify the point in training that rank collapse emerges, we present a complementary derivation motivated by implicit regularization of gradient descent over deep linear neural networks~\citep{arora2019implicit}.
+While Section~\ref{sec:self_distill} demonstrates rank collapse will occur in a kernel-regression model of Q-learning, it does not illustrate \textit{when} the rank collapse occurs. {To better specify a point in training when rank collapse emerges, we present a complementary derivation for the case when the Q-function is represented as a deep linear neural network~\citep{arora2019implicit}, which is a widely-studied setting for analyzing implicit regularization of gradient descent in supervised learning~\citep{gunasekar2017implicit,gunasekar2018implicit,arora2018optimization,arora2019implicit}}.
 Our analysis will show that rank collapse can emerge as the generated target values begin to approach the previous value estimate, in particular, when in the vicinity of the optimal Q-function.